Hebrews 8

 Mercy is not naive forgetting.
 It is deliberate choice - the choice to stop counting.
 Under the old covenant, sin was confessed, a sacrifice was offered, and the record was temporarily cleared until next year.
 But the memory remained in the system.
 The whole elaborate machinery of confession and sacrifice was built on the assumption that sin was a permanent problem requiring yearly remediation.
 The new covenant offers something radically different.

 God will remember your sin no more.
 Not because He has a bad memory.
 Because He has chosen to count it as dealt with forever.
 This is how deep Christ's work goes.
 The foundation of the new covenant is that God decides to forget.
-Not that He is willing to forgive if you earn it back.
-But that forgiveness is already the permanent posture of the new covenant.
-Your sin is not filed away under “pending.”
-It is gone.
+Forgiveness is already the permanent posture of the new covenant, given freely.
+Your sin is gone.

 Hebrews 8:13The First Old, Ready to Vanish